 San Ignacio Kadakaamán founded in 1728 at the site of the modern town of San Ignacio.
 The impressive surviving church was constructed in 1786.
 The mission was finally abandoned in 1840.

 Estero de las Palmas de San José del Cabo Añuití founded in 1730 at the Pericú settlement of Añuití, near the modern city of San José del Cabo.
 Initially located near the beach, the station was subsequently moved inland about 8 kilometers.
 In 1734 the Pericú Revolt broke out and the mission was destroyed.
-In 1735-36, the reestablished outpost was moved back closer to the coast, but it served as a visita for Mission Santiago and as the site of a Spanish presidio.
-In 1753 it was again moved inland.
+In 1735-36, the reestablished outpost was moved back to the coast, but it served as a visita for Mission Santiago and as the site of the Spanish Presidio de San José del Cabo.
+In 1753 the mission was again moved inland.
 In 1795, under the Dominicans, the surviving native population of Mission Santiago was transferred to San José del Cabo.
 The mission was finally closed in 1840.